 I feel like if I had every insurance out there, 95% of my day would be spent managing insurance bills.

 BUT… protection against loss is critical for everything you do, including running your own business or earning money from a side hustle.
-The primary tool for mitigating business risks, such as those described by Your Money Geek, is property and casualty insurance.
+The primary tool for mitigating business risks, such as those described by Wealth of Geeks, is property and casualty insurance.

 There are many insurance policies within the property and casualty insurance realm, each with its own vocabulary.
 Understanding the different types of property and casualty insurance can limit the number of many causes of catastrophic financial loss.
 In particular, you will want to know which ones apply to your business or side hustle.